The Mask of Cthulhu

 The Mask of Cthulhu is a collection of fantasy and horror short stories by American writer August Derleth.
 It was released in 1958 by Arkham House in an edition of 2,051 copies.
+It was reprinted by Beagle Books in 1971.

 The stories are part of the Cthulhu Mythos and most had appeared in the magazine Weird Tales between 1939 and 1953.

 Contents

 The Mask of Cthulhu contains the following tales: